PeterSmithRedmond/KeyboardForTheWorld/About_Unicode_CLDR_Keyboards.md

 There are over 5,000 different languages spoken in the world.
 Some are very popular, and are well supported by computer operating systems.
 But there are many other small languages: languages spoken in one region, and with few enough people that they have little to no support.

-My own journey to learning this was when I learned about dxʷləšucid (Lushootseed), a language spoken by several of the Indian tribes.
+My own journey to learning this was when I learned about dxʷləšucid (Lushootseed), a language spoken by several of the Indian tribes in my area.
 There are Lushootseed keyboards and fonts for different computers -- but from a computer geek point of view, these are unsatisfying.
-Many pacific northwest (PNW) languages predate Unicode; the letter are described by shape and don't have a single, perfect Unicode definition.
+Many pacific northwest (PNW) languages predate Unicode; the letters are described by shape and don't have a single, perfect Unicode definition.

 The Unicode people, not surprisingly, are trying to tackle this problem by updating the creating a format to describe keyboard binding